 And so it went for 3 years or so.
 I actually kicked the Clonazepam, at one point, by pill cutting, but then got back on it again.
 This time I would take it even for a migraine headache.
 Little did I know…

-I suffered chronic nausea for 3 years while I was on Clonazepam.
-I was fighting systemic candida and H.pylori infections.
-The H.pylori was the worst.
-With treatment through natural antibiotics and other supplements, I healed from the h.pylori and the nausea subsided, finally.
+I experienced chronic nausea for 3 years while I was on Clonazepam.
+I was fighting systemic candida and h.pylori infections.
+The h.pylori was the worst.
+With treatment through natural antibiotics and other supplements, I healed from the h.pylori, and the intense nausea subsided, finally.

-Finally, it occurred to me, through talking to a friend, that maybe the Clonazepam I had continued to take might be causing some of these symptoms.
+Then I spoke with a close friend, a recovering addict.
+It occurred to us both that maybe the Clonazepam I had continued to take might be causing some of these symptoms.

-My illness increasingly effected my marriage, and in June of 2013, my husband moved out, leaving me to face my fears, illness and withdrawals without him.
-Devastated from the loss of my husband, I became even sicker.
-(Though I will add here, my ex-husband hadn’t abandoned me.
-He had been there for me more than anyone else in my life, and I will always be grateful to him for that.
-Our separation was a mutual decision and ultimately the best thing for us.)
-I could barely function.
-I developed morning sickness (worse than before).
+My illness increasingly effected my marriage, and in June of 2013, my husband and I separated.
+I now had no choice but to face my fears, illness and withdrawals without him, this person who had been there for me more than anyone else in my life, and to whom I will always be grateful.
+Though separating was best for us both, I was devastated over the loss, and became even sicker.
 Thankfully, my mother lived across the street, and she became my main support.

 Insomnia hit with full force.
 The Psalms got me through.
 I suffered in the night the worst.
 It seems to me, that the night is the time for spiritual warfare.
 And I went through it, but thankfully, I had a small group of friends who constantly kept me in prayer and whom I could text any time of the day or night.